 Yesterday, I took the kids on a nature walk so that I could teach them how to properly identify Queen Anne’s Lace and to be able to distinguish it from Poison Hemlock.
 It would be terrible if the kids spotted some hemlock and picked the flowers thinking they were beautiful.
 We weren’t able to find any on our property, thankfully, but it’s always good for them (and myself!) to know the difference.

 Although they both have umbrella shaped tiny white (or sometimes pale pink) clusters of flowers, Queen Anne’s Lace has a teeny tiny purple or crimson colored flower in the center of its blooms.
 See it in the picture?
 It isn’t always there, sometimes it has already withered, or hasn’t developed yet.
 But if you see this, you know for sure it’s Queen Anne’s Lace.
 The story goes that Queen Anne was making lace when she pricked her finger and a drop of blood fell into the middle of her work, this is how the plant got its name.
 Telling the story is a good way for kids to remember which plant is supposed to have the purple flower.

 Hemlock looks a bit different, when you get close enough to really get a good look.
 Though it would be hard to accurately tell the difference every time by only looking at the blooms.
 Thankfully, the stems are a dead giveaway.

-Queen Anne’s Lace has a hairy, completely green stem (pictured on left).
-Poison Hemlock is smooth, and has purple or black spots, or streaks on the stem (pictured on right).
+Queen Anne’s Lace has a hairy, completely green stem.
+Poison Hemlock is smooth, and has purple or black spots, or streaks on the stem.

 Another identifier is the way the plants look when the blooms are dying back.
 Queen Anne’s Lace will fold up like a bird’s nest.